ggonnella/fastsubtrees/docs/CLI.md

 The ``element_parent_ids()`` function usually needs parameters.
 These can be passed either as positional or as keyword parameters.
 To pass them as positional parameters, they are just used as further arguments, after the module name.
-To define them as keyword parameters, the ``--keyargs`` option is used, and all further arguments in the form ``key=value`` (i.e. where at least one = is present), are parsed and passed as keywords parameters.
+To define them as keyword parameters, the use the form ``key=value``.

 Examples:
 ```
 fastsubtrees construct my.tree my_module.py a b c
-fastsubtrees construct my.tree my_module.py --keyargs k1=v1 k2=v=2 x
+fastsubtrees construct my.tree my_module.py k1=v1 k2=v=2 x
 ```

 In the first example, the function in ``my_module.py`` is called as